insightlab-CG-3DV/diffusion-model-of-inversely-design-airfoil-flowcontours/README.md

 ```

 ### 2. Dataset Preparation
-Moreover, well-organized synthetic and real-world datasets can be found in the [download link](https://huggingface.co/datasets/diff-flow/diff-flow).
+Well-organized datasets can be found in the [download link](https://huggingface.co/datasets/diff-flow/diff-flow).

 Overall, the structure of our project is formulated as:
 ```